damilya/Hogwarts_Explorer/frontend/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-## Issues I encountered
-1. - CORS issue:
-    CORS settings did not allow LAN origin and similar local IPs to establish a connection
-   - CORS issue resolution:
-    Using developer tools, I checked the message returned when I clicked the button, then pasted it to the chat and copilot helped me with the resolution.
-2.